wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP.md

 kallisto quant -i Drosophila_melanogaster.BDGP6.transcriptome.idx --bias --single -l 200 -s 30 -o SRRXXXXXXX SRRXXXXXXX.fastq.gz
 ```
 ![Tip](elemental-tip.png)
-Tip: The --bias option allows to correct for (some of) the sequence-specific systematic biases of the Illumina protocol.
-In practice, the correction is not applied on the estimated counts, but on the effective length of the transcripts.
+Tip: The `--bias` option allows to correct for some of the (strong) sequence-specific systematic biases of the Illumina protocol.
+In practice, the correction is not applied to the estimated counts, but to the effective length of the transcripts.
 This has no biological meaning, but will result in sequence-bias corrected TPM estimates.

 This should take only a few minutes.
 Have a look at the result files produced by `Kallisto`, especially the `abundance.tsv` file.
 ![Question](round-help-button.png)
 What is the "TPM" expression unit standing for?
 How is it calculated?
 What is the difference with the widely used RPKM/FPKM?
 Why is it better to use TPMs instead of FPKMs?
 This blog post can be useful <https://haroldpimentel.wordpress.com/2014/05/08/what-the-fpkm-a-review-rna-seq-expression-units/>.

-**Bonus part:** if you have time, (and want to use your own result files in tomorrow's practicals ;), launch `Kallisto` on each sample of the experiment.
+**Bonus part:** if you have time, and want to use your own result files in tomorrow's practicals (:thumbsup:), launch `Kallisto` on each sample of the experiment.
 This will be a bit long, so you can try to launch it tonight in your hotel room.
 ```sh
 for i in *.fastq.gz; do echo $i; kallisto quant -i Drosophila_melanogaster.BDGP6.transcriptome.idx --bias --single -l 200 -s 30 -o ${i%%.*} $i; done
 ```

-<sub>Icons taken from http://www.flaticon.com/search?word=action</sub>
+<sub>Icons taken from http://www.flaticon.com/</sub>

 <!--
 ## TO DO: how to implement code folding/hiding?